LearnWeb3DAO/NFT-Collection/README.md

         }

         /**
-        * @dev mint allows an user to mint 1 NFT per transaction after the presale has ended.
+        * @dev mint allows a user to mint 1 NFT per transaction after the presale has ended.
         */
         function mint() public payable onlyWhenNotPaused {
             require(presaleStarted && block.timestamp >=  presaleEnded, "Presale has not ended yet");